francisboudreau7/l5x_sfc/README.rst

 SFC Analysis
 --------------------------------------

-Extract actions and steps from SFC routines.
-This enables creating a summary of SFC logic for analysis or for generating equivalent ladder routines programmatically.
+Extract Steps, Transitions, Actions and Timers from SFC routines.
+This enables creating a summary of SFC logic for analysis or debugging.

 ::

 	prj = l5x.Project('project.L5X')
 	sfc = prj.routines[0].sfc.print_summary()

-The plan is to eventually add the ability to programmatically generate ladder routines from the SFC and write them back to the L5X file.
+The plan is to eventually add the ability to programmatically generate equivalent sequential ladder routines from the SFC and write them back to the L5X file.